Myndex/apca-introduction/analysis.md

 dark colors, APCA predicts a lower contrast (difference is inverse to contrast polarity)._

-Again, these scatter plots serve only to confuse, and not to illuminate, They are meaningless in what they are presenting.
+Again, these scatter plots serve only to confuse, and not to illuminate.
+They are meaningless in what they are presenting.
 What are they supposed to mean?
 They are not well described.
+In the 1980s, there was an infamous saying "if you can't dazzle them with brilliance, baffle them with BS".
+What is going on here is not brilliance but something else.

 ### A mathematically accurate comparison of WCAG 2 and APCA [can be seen here](https://github.com/Myndex/SAPC-APCA/discussions/30#discussioncomment-1904967).